Okaiii-2021/30-Day-Leetcoding-Challenge/README.md

-An integer array is called arithmetic if it consists of at least three elements and if the difference between any two consecutive elements is the same.<br>

-For example, [1,3,5,7,9], [7,7,7,7], and [3,-1,-5,-9] are arithmetic sequences.<br>
-Given an integer array nums, return the number of arithmetic subarrays of nums.<br>

-A subarray is a contiguous subsequence of the array.<br>

-For example: <br>
+1. Given an integer x, return true if x is a palindrome, and false otherwise.
+ Example:
-Input: nums = [1,2,3,4]<br>
+  Input: x = 121
-Output: 3<br>
+  Output: true
-Explanation: We have 3 arithmetic slices in nums: [1, 2, 3], [2, 3, 4] and [1,2,3,4] itself<br>
+  Explanation: 121 reads as 121 from left to right and from right to left.